michaldziuba03/code-samples/social-login/README.md

 }
 ```

-In the `linkAccount` function, we simply search user by email from social provider, if user with that email already exists - we just create new federated account entry linked to existing user.
+In the `linkAccount` function, we simply search user by email from social provider, if user with that email already exists - we just create new federated account linked to the existing user.
 If user does not exist - we register new user and create federated account linked to the created user.

 Last operation is running in transaction to avoid data inconsistency in case of failure.